New approximations for the higher order coefficients in an asymptotic expansion for the Barnes $G$-function: Introduction and main results

-where $\zeta$ is the Riemann zeta function.
-Here and throughout the entire paper $\log$ denotes the principal value of the logarithm.
-Chen \cite{Chen1} proved the following two general asymptotic expansions for the Barnes G-function
+where $\zeta$ is the Riemann zeta function \cite{N4}.
+Adamchik \cite{VAdam, VAdam1} presented some special values of the Barnes $G$-function and initiated some discussions on algorithms for high-precision computation of the Barnes $G$-function.
+Recently Chen \cite{Chen1} established the following two general asymptotic expansions for the Barnes $G$-function.
+The first asymptotic expansion is